Field Trip Opportunities

 Field Trip: Open Rehearsal with Northwest Sinfonietta

-Description: TPS orchestra and choir classes are invited to join Northwest Sinfonietta for an open rehearsal at Rialto Theater on Friday, March 7, 2025 from 10am-1pm.
-Students will have a Q&A with mezzo soprano Taylor Raven and conductor Jeffery Meyer following the rehearsal, which will include a world premiere piece by Quinn Mason, Jessie Montgomery’s Five Freedom Songs and Tchaikovsky’s Serenade for Strings with side-by-side players from Tacoma Youth Symphony.
-Attending students will receive complimentary ticket vouchers to attend the Saturday, March 8, 2025 concert with their families.
+Description: TPS orchestra and band classes are invited to join Northwest Sinfonietta for an open rehearsal at Rialto Theater on Friday, March 13, 2026 from 10am-1pm.
+Students will have a Q&A with conductor Yaniv Attar and composer Angelique Poteat following the rehearsal, which will include a world premiere piece by Angelique Poteat inspired by Washington State's Chuckanut Formation, Einojuhani Rautavaara's concerto for birdsong and orchestra Cantus Arcticus, and Beethoven's Symphony No. 6 with side-by-side players from Tacoma Youth Symphony.
+Attending students will receive complimentary ticket vouchers to attend the Saturday, March 14, 2026 concert with their families.

 Grades: 6th-12th grade